National Teen Driver Safety Week

 Driving while under the influence of alcohol is never a good idea, but this is especially true on Halloween, when there are an increased number of pedestrians and cars on the roadways.

 Enjoy the beautiful fall this October, but help keep your teen safe by communicating about the importance of safe driving.
 We encourage you to share a link to this article on Facebook and Twitter today!
-If your teen is involved in a car accident, contact Kaufman Law for a FREE case evaluation.
+If your teen is involved in a car accident, contact Kaufman Injury Law for a FREE case evaluation.

 Recent Post

-- Can I Seek Legal Recourse for a Dog Bite Injury in Georgia?
+- Can I Be Fired for Filing a Workersโ Comp Claim in Georgia?